Interracial marriage at new US high

 The US Supreme Court barred states from using race-based restrictions on marriage in 1967.
 In 2000, Alabama became the last state to remove its unenforceable ban on intermarriage.

 "In the past century, intermarriage has evolved from being illegal, to be a taboo and then to be merely unusual," Paul Taylor, director of Pew's Social & Demographic Trends said.
-"And with each passing year, it becomes less unusual.'''Part of their lives'
+"And with each passing year, it becomes less unusual.''

 In 2010, the total number of all intermarried couples in the US reached an all-time high of 8.4%.